 - Clear call to action (CTAs) – Consider placing a relevant CTA text.
 Keep it short and to the point that requires minimum effort to read.
 For example, Free trial, Buy now or Contact us.

 2. Live chat

 Live chat has become one of the most important channels to interact with businesses.
-Customers prefer to live chat over other channels as it provides immediate sales and support assistance.
+Customers prefer to live chat over the reactive channels as it provides immediate sales and support assistance.

-When you address customer concerns in real time they are highly satisfied, which reduces the bounce rate and increases sales conversions.
-Forrester says, “30% of customers expect live chat on your website.”
+30% of customers expect live chat on your website.
+And when you address customer concerns in real time, they are highly satisfied which reduces the bounce rate and increases sales conversions.

-- Increase conversion rate – With live chat, you can proactively start a conversation, when the customers are stuck in specific pages.
-It helps them in quick decision making and reduces the bounce rate.
+- Proactive support – With live chat, you can proactively start a conversation, when the customers are stuck on specific pages.
+It helps them in quick decision-making and reduces the bounce rate.

-- Reduce support issues – Live chat helps to deliver faster responses to the sales & support queries by using pre-drafted answers and connecting to the right team.
+- Fast response – Live chat can help deliver faster responses to the sales & support queries by using pre-drafted answers and connecting to the right team.
 It reduces the number of support requests raised by customers.

-Chatbots are being deployed by businesses mainly to deliver automated support and sales assistance.
+Chatbots are being deployed by B2B and retail businesses mainly to deliver automated support and sales assistance.
 AI bots allow businesses to better assist their customer needs along their journey.